jabercrombia/opensearch-contentful-integration/README.md

 # OpenSearch + Contentful Integration

 ![login](/screenshots/login.png)

-This project demonstrates how to integrate **Contentful** CMS data with **OpenSearch** for advanced search and analytics capabilities.
-The setup uses Docker Compose to run OpenSearch and OpenSearch Dashboards locally.
+This project demonstrates how to integrate **Contentful** CMS data with **OpenSearch** for powerful search and analytics capabilities.
+The setup uses Docker Compose to run OpenSearch and OpenSearch Dashboards locally, allowing you to visualize and query your content.

 ---